xcansuxakgul/solutions/README.md

-# Hackerrank Solutions
+# My Solutions

-I am solving Hackerrank Problems with Python.
+I am solving problems in some platforms such as Hackerrank, Leetcode, Algoleague.